 Pre-registration is required, and you can find out more here.

 DelGrosso’s Amusement Park will open for the season on Saturday, May 17.
-Take advantage of two hours of free rides when the park first opens on both Saturday and Sunday and enjoy ride pass discounts for the rest of the day.
+Take advantage of two hours of free rides when the park first opens on Saturday and enjoy ride pass discounts for the rest of the day.

 DelGrosso’s is one of PA’s best free admission parks and is open throughout the summer months.
 There are more than 30 rides and a great water park at this family-friendly park.